the1ender/react-todo-list/README.md

-### Simple Todo List coded with React, JSX, JavaScript, CSS, and HTML
-using VSCode, node, Windows PowerShell
+### Simple Todo List coded with React, JSX, JavaScript, CSS, and HTML using VSCode, node, Windows PowerShell.

-made using create-react-app
+And made using create-react-app https://create-react-app.dev/
-https://create-react-app.dev/

 Thanks to Simo Edwin developedbyed